hoooooojjjj/VisualizationReactTree/README_EN.md

 [English](README_EN.md) | [한국어](README_KO.md)

-**VisualizationReactTree** is a React application that parses the component tree of your React or Next.js project and visualizes it in an interactive diagram format.
+**VisualizationReactTree** is a React application that parses the component tree of your React project and visualizes it in an interactive diagram format.
 This project provides a user experience similar to FigJam and supports features such as node dragging, multi-selection, and zoom in/out.

 ---